 It’s fresh, healthy and full of flavor.
 Best part?
 It’s incredibly versatile as you can switch up the veggies.
 Plus leftovers hold up in the fridge for up to 3 days.

 So you can enjoy it for lunch the next day or even dinner topped with some grilled shrimp.

 What are Rice Noodles?

 Rice noodles are noodles made from rice and water.
-They have a slight chewy texture and are great for soups, salads, and stir-fry.
-Plus they are naturally gluten free.
+They have a slightly chewy texture and are great for soups, salads, and stir-fry.
+Plus they are naturally gluten-free.

 You can find them at most grocery stores in the Asian section of the store.
 I love to use them in cold salads as they hold up well in the fridge.
-Plus their taste is very mild so you can pair just about anything with them.
+Plus their taste is very mild so you can pair them with just about anything.

 How to Cook Rice Noodles?

 I found the easiest way to cook the rice noodles is to soak them in hot water.
-You basically want to bring a large pot of water to a boil.
-Remove the pot off heat and add the noodles.
+Bring a large pot of water to a boil.
+Remove the pot off the heat and add the noodles.